Best Ever Vegan Brownies

 I originally just replaced the eggs for aqua faba and followed the same method.
 The result was OK but the brownies turned out oddly too fudgy and too crumbly all at the same time.
 They were super moist and dense but also fell apart when I picked them up.
 Weird.

 Next on my list was using a mix of chia and flax seeds.
-This worked fine too but it didn’t give me the chewy texture I was after, and I wasn’t a fan of the tackiness that the seeds caused.
-If you’ve ever had chia seeds stuck to your teeth, you’ll know what I mean *shudders*.
+These worked fine too but didn’t give me the chewy texture I was after, and I wasn’t a fan of the tackiness that the seeds caused.
+If you’ve ever had chia seeds stuck to your teeth, you’ll know what I mean. *shudders*

 This week, I finally perfected the recipe.
 And no, that’s not an exaggeration.

 These taste almost identical to my beloved non-vegan recipe.
-When it comes to vegan brownie recipes, this is one of the best.
+When it comes to eggless brownie recipes, this is one of the best.
 Promise.

 This time around, I used a mix of Orlando’s recipe and my chocolate cake recipe.
-This involved using a little more fat, a little less cocoa powder and the addition of the miracle that is buttermilk (dairy-free of course).
+This involved using a little more fat, a little less cocoa powder and the addition of some soy milk.

 I also changed the method which just so happened to make the whole thing a lot quicker and easier.
 It can all be done in one pan if you so wish!